 Data visualisation using D3

 Some images of steps in development.
 You can see the iterations and changes we made to the line styles, interface element improvements and pop-up positioning.
-The project was one of my favourite because of the incredible team working on it, and especially the product owner – Willow Outhwaite.
+The project was one of my favourites because of the incredible team working on it, and especially the product owner – Willow Outhwaite.